chenplayim/soomla-vungle/unity3d/README.md

 1. Double-Click on `soomla-unity3d-vungle.unitypackage` to add it to your Unity3d project.
 It'll add all the necessary files including the Vungle SDK (You don't need to import it yourself).
 > If you see some "File could not be read" errors in the unity log while importing the "unitypackage" ignore    them.
 Unity does that when it loads those png resources but it won't affect your build.

 2. Open the SOOMLA settings panel: Window > Soomla > Edit Settings.
-Fill in the fields named **Vungle App ID - Android** and **Vungle App ID - iOS** with the app IDs from the Vungle dashboard (you can fill either or both, depending on the platforms you're targeting).
+Fill in the fields named:
+**Vungle App ID - Android**
+**Vungle App ID - iOS**
+with the app IDs from the Vungle dashboard (you can fill either or both, depending on the platforms you're targeting).
 3. You'll need to initialize SoomlaVungle AFTER you initialized SOOMLA (or SoomlaStore if you use [unity3d-store](https://github.com/soomla/unity3d-store)).

-    ```c-sharp
+    ```csharp
     using Soomla.Vungle;

     ...